Swacynubs/VideoMover/README.md

 Python3

 ## Usage
-1. Open newMain.py and change the source folder and destination folder to which folders you'd like to use
+1. Open newMain.py and change the source folder and destination folder variables to which folders you'd like to use

 ### How it works